shadymeowy/nbody/README.md

 <img src="assets/demo.gif" alt="Simulation demo" width="600"/>

-(Visualization using `utils/visualize.py` on a ring scenario with 1024 bodies given below)

 ## Features
 - Barnes-Hut algorithm using a octree structure for efficient force calculations
 - Brute-force method for comparison and validation